 He added: "Meanwhile the Scottish Government is enslaved to a policy which seemed like a good idea at the time but is now handicapping councils, whilst subsidising the rich.

-"The council tax freeze worked well as a temporary populist measure, but to have it as an indefinite policy in a time of austerity is the economics of fairyland."
+"The council tax freeze worked well as a temporary populist measure, but to have it as an indefinite policy in a time of austerity is the economics of fairyland.

-He said: "David Crawford, the executive director of social care services, has a total package, including a redundancy payment, of £486,303.
+"David Crawford, the executive director of social care services, has a total package, including a redundancy payment, of £486,303.

 "At a time when social care is being slashed I'm sure the poor are delighted to know that the person who is being paid to look after them is being made rich."